flyingrhinonz/nccm/README.md

 download both nccm and nccm.yml, verify that nccm now works properly, then update the newly downloaded nccm.yml from your backup copy.
-Another common problem is user errors in the nccm.yml file: try `yamllint nccm.yml`.
-If yamllint passes and nccm still fails: run as `nccm -d` and check syslog for errors - you may see a message about the connection item line that fails or at least the last line that succeeded.

 Logging:
 Look at your syslog file for nccm entries.
 Depending upon